Chicken Masala Recipe | Restaurant style Chicken Masala curry

 16. Turn the flame to high and add hot water to the level of the chicken pieces.
 Give a good mix.

 17. Let the water come to a boil.

 18. Cover the pan and simmer on low flame till the chicken pieces are cooked tender.

 19. At this stage, catering-style chicken curry is ready.
 Can add garam masala and simmer for 5 minutes.
 Garnish with coriander leaves and serve hot.

-20. For restaurant-style, add kasuri methi and give a good mix.
-Cook without covering the pan till the gravy thickens and oil separates.
+20. For restaurant style, add kasuri methi (rub the dried leaves between palms before adding) and garam masala.
+Give a good mix, cook without covering the pan till the gravy thickens and the oil separates.
 Garnish with coriander leaves and serve hot.

-Fry every ingredient well: The main trick which any professional does is cook the ingredients well to get rid of raw smell and bring out the best flavors.
+Fry every ingredient well: The main trick which any professional does is to cook the ingredients well to get rid of the raw smell and bring out the best flavors.

 If you do not fry the onion well, there will be pieces of onions in the gravy and affect the taste of your curry.